yongkangc/llmreader/README.md

 ## Features

 ### Reading Experience
+- **LLM-Optimized Reading**: Read books one chapter at a time with easy copy-paste workflow for your favorite LLM - perfect for reading along with AI for explanations, summaries, and Q&A
-- **Copy to Clipboard**: Click the copy button (top-right) to copy chapter text for pasting into your LLM
+- **Copy to Clipboard**: Click the copy button (top-right) to copy entire chapter text instantly
 - **Dark Mode**: Toggle between light and dark themes (moon/sun icon, top-right) - preference saves automatically
 - **Responsive Design**: Fully optimized for mobile and desktop reading